ericoc/indego-py-lib/README.md

 About
 -----

-I've tried to make a re-usable Python library for the Philadelphia Indego Bike Share API!
+I have tried to make a re-usable Python library for the Philadelphia Indego Bike Share API!
 I'm not very familiar with Python, but tried to learn by creating this.

 I wrote this similarly to [my existing Indego PHP library](https://github.com/ericoc/indego-php-lib).